JohnnyBeProgramming/deploy-cloud-app/README.md

 ./cloud/delete [ local | aws | azure | google ]

 # Settings defined in `./config/<target>/cloud.env`

+./cloud/select local  # Use docker for desktop...

 ```

+We also include a special cloud provider called `local`, that will use your local `docker-desktop` (if installed) as the target cluster, instead of creating new resources in a cloud.

 The CLI tooling used to provision and configure each of these cloud providers differ substantially.
 To overcome these differences, we use a combination of shell scripts and configuration files, defined per provider.